sts10/wordlist-information/readme.markdown

 ## Licensing

 Refer to LICENSE file for how this readme file itself is licensed.

+Any and all Orchard Street Wordlists are licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).

 ## Explanation of some of the list attributes printed above